Kadaikutty Singam Chennai Box Office Report: Karthi’s Film Opens On A Good Note!

 Tamizh Padam 2 Is NOT A Problem For Kadaikutty Singam

 This week's other release Tamizh Padam 2 too is doing well at the ticket window.
-However, it has not been able affect Kadaikutty Singam's collections .
-And, the main reason for this is that both these films belong to different genres.
+However, it has not been able to affect Kadaikutty Singam's collections.
+And, the main reason for this is that both of these films belong to different genres.

 The WOM Is Positive